- Film and Mass Media

 This track is designed for students who want to work in some aspect of radio-television other than news or production.
 Students may seek opportunities in broadcast or cable management, sales, promotion, or programming.

 The radio-television major is a limited-access program.
 This means that only students who meet additional admission requirements will be accepted into the major.
 The radio-television major offers two specialized tracks: production and generalist.
 For more information about these tracks and courses offered, please visit the program background page.
 All students, in both tracks, are required to take a general core of courses designed to give each major a background in communication fundamentals.
 It is not necessary to complete all the core courses prior to taking courses in one of the tracks; however, some track courses depend on core courses as prerequisites.
 It is the student’s responsibility to ensure prerequisite courses are completed.

 Admission to the radio-television program is based on a competitive cumulative GPA.
 The GPA that is required for each program varies with the number of applicants per semester.
-The GPA average cutoff level for acceptance is 3.5 for the broadcast journalism track; 3.3 for the production track; and 3.0 for the generalist track.
+The GPA cutoff for acceptance is typically 3.5 for the broadcast journalism track, 3.3 for the production track and 3.0 for the generalist track.